pyocd/FlashAlgo/README.md

 ## Contributions

 We welcome contributions!
 Please see the [contribution guidelines](CONTRIBUTING.md) for detailed requirements.
-In order foster a healthy and safe community, all contributors are expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+In order to foster a healthy and safe community, all contributors are expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 To report bugs, please [create an issue](https://github.com/pyocd/FlashAlgo/issues/new) in the GitHub project.